MYST

-What is TIDE?
+What is MYST?

-TIDE is the orchestration platform behind ATGC online bioinformatics services.
+MYST is the orchestration platform behind ATGC online bioinformatics services.
 It provides a unified web interface and a public REST API to submit analyses, monitor jobs, and retrieve results across a growing catalog of phylogenetic and sequence-analysis tools.

 TIDE is a modernized redesign of WAVES, an older tool previously developped by ATGC and now abandoned.
 It keeps the same general objective of exposing scientific tools as online services, while moving to a more modern, maintainable, and extensible platform.

-TIDE on the ATGC website
+MYST on the ATGC website

 TIDE is the engine that powers the online execution proposed on the dedicated pages of several ATGC tools.
 When you submit a job from one of these tool pages, it is TIDE that manages the service description, input validation, job submission, execution tracking, and result retrieval behind the scenes.

-What TIDE provides
+What MYST provides

 • A public REST API for programmatic submissions and monitoring.